Main Abstractions

 sov-modules

-currently uses a generic Jellyfish Merkle Tree for its authenticated
+Jellyfish Merkle Tree for its

+32-byte hash function).
 In the near future, this JMT will be replaced with the

 Nearly Optimal Merkle Tree